NicoleColgan/link_detection_bot/README.md

 - Integreation with llms to summarise content, suggest fixes
 - ui to upload files/ urls?
 - What file formats to consider
+- Just realised we cant do the whoel recursive search yet if were using documents (unless we download a document fromn the url and repeat the process).
+This is more so viable if were using urls to search through pages.

 ## Oisins learning
 - cron jobs: